arildojr7/iris-mock/docs/getting-started/configure-gradle.md

-To use iris mock you need to add its dependency to your gradle files.
+To use IrisMock you need to add its dependency to your gradle files.
-You can choose to configure iris mock for entire project or just for a specific build variant:
+You can choose to configure IrisMock for entire project or just for a specific build variant:

 ## Configuring on entire project